 Blooom has four plans: a bare-bones free analysis that merely delivers a taste of Blooom’s capabilities, and three paid plans that offer varying levels of hands-on service.

-- Fund Analysis.
-Blooom also analyzes the funds themselves, determining whether your portfolio is weighted in line with your stated goals and investing style.
+- Mutual Fund and ETF Analysis.
+Blooom also analyzes your retirement portfolio’s component funds, determining whether your portfolio is weighted in line with your stated retirement goals, expected retirement age, and investing style.
 Like the investment fee analysis, this part of the process is largely automated — it’s not clear that a human ever personally reviews your portfolio.

 - Recommendations.
-After thoroughly reviewing your retirement portfolio, Blooom’s algorithms recommend an ideal stock-to-bond ratio to achieve your investing goals.
+After thoroughly reviewing your investment portfolio and its component sector and index funds, Blooom’s algorithms recommend an ideal stock-to-bond ratio to achieve your investing goals.
 The ratio depends in large part on your age and risk tolerance.
 The younger and more tolerant of risk you are, the greater your portfolio’s share of stocks will be.

 Bloom offers three paid plan options to investors who’d like to continue using its services:

-For $120 per year, per account, the Standard plan comes with everything included in Essentials, plus:
+For $120 per year, the Standard plan comes with:

 - Access to Experts.
 Blooom makes human experts available for questions about its core activities, as well as general money management questions you’d typically ask a financial advisor.
 As a sworn fiduciary, Blooom is obligated to address these questions with your best financial interests in mind.
 Think twice about replacing your full-time financial advisor with Blooom, as emailed responses can take two or three business days to arrive.
 But it’s nice to know you have experts on call regardless.